bihor/fp_masterquiz/Documentation/User/Index.rst

 Actions
 -------

-You can select in the plugin-configuration via FlexForms between this actions:
+You can use one of this plugins:

 - list: list of all quiz/poll/test of one folder with links to the single view